-The dominant mode shapes (Eigenvalue results 1, 2, 3 and 4) caused by the applied response spectra will now be animated.
+The dominant mode shapes (Eigenvalue modes 1, 2, 3 and 4) caused by the applied response spectra will now be animated.
 To see the deformations in the structure the deformed mesh layer must be displayed.

-- Re-select the window containing the model data and use the maximise button to increase the size to fill the graphic area. - Turn off the display of the Mesh, Diagram and Annotation layers in the Treeview. - Add or turn-on the Deformed mesh layer and OK the dialog properties. - In the Treeview right-click on Results File Eigenvalue 1 and select the Set Active option.
+- Re-select the view window containing the model data and if using a 'Multiple documents' layout - Turn off the display of the Mesh, Diagram and Annotation layers in the Treeview. - Add or turn-on the Deformed mesh layer and OK the dialog properties. - In the Treeview right-click on the Eigenvalue results file Mode 1 Eigenvalue = <value> and select the Set Active option.

-The deformed shape for Eigenvalue 1 will now be displayed.
+The deformed shape for Mode 1 will now be displayed.